BetonQuest/BetonQuest/docs/User-Documentation/Events-List.md

 ## Play sound: `playsound`

 This event will play a specified sound for the player.
-The only required argument is the sound name (can take custom values if you're using a resource pack).
-There are also a few optional arguments. `location:` makes the sound play at specified location, `category:` is the [sound category](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/SoundCategory.html) (if not specified it will use `MASTER`), `volume:` is a decimal responsible for the sound's volume and `pitch:` specifies the pitch.
+The only required argument is the sound name in **lower case** letters (can take custom values if you're using a resource pack).
+There are also a few optional arguments.
+`category:` is the [sound category](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/SoundCategory.html) (if not specified it will use `MASTER`), `volume:` is a decimal responsible for the sound's volume, `pitch:` specifies the pitch and `location:` makes the sound play at specified location.

+!!! example
+    ```YAML
+    playsound: playsound minecraft:entity.ender_dragon.hurt category:MASTER volume:0.8 pitch:0.8 location:-60;69;-336;World`
+    ```

 ## Point: `point`

 **persistent**